 How Does Express Entry Work?

-To enter the Express Entry draws, which usually takes place every two weeks, you would need to create an online profile in order to express interest in living and working permanently in Canada.
-This profile contains information about your age, language ability, education, work experience (if any) and your ability to settle in Canada.
+To enter the Express Entry draws, which usually take place every two weeks, you would need to create an online profile in order to express interest in living and working permanently in Canada.
+This profile contains information about your age, language ability, education, work experience (if any), and your ability to settle in Canada.
 You will then be assigned a Comprehensive Ranking System (CRS) score, which helps screen and ranks potential permanent residency candidates.
 This helps the IRCC select those who are most likely to succeed in Canada.

 How Has Express Entry Changed in 2020